Updated June 4, 2025

 The Fossil Fuel Non-Proliferation Treaty could become a reality if, as has happened before, a diverse, global movement of advocates call on governments and those in power to finally take action and move away from oil, gas and coal production swiftly and equitably.

-What is the Fossil Fuel Non-Proliferation Treaty (FFNPT)?
+So… Just What Is the Fossil Fuel Non-Proliferation Treaty (FFNPT)?

 The FFNPT is not an organization, but rather a policy roadmap with three main pillars: